-The school will assist victims of sexual misconduct and dating violence to avoid potential contact with the perpetrators to the fullest extent possible, by reassigning staff members or altering student class sessions or schedules.
-The School will also assist in enforcing any On-Campus No Contact Order that is issued, prohibiting communication among involved parties (this includes contacts that are in person, via telephone, text message, social media, etc.).
+The school will assist victims of sexual misconduct and dating violence to fully avoid potential contact with the perpetrators by reassigning staff members or altering student class sessions or schedules.
+The school will also help enforce any On-Campus No Contact Order issued, prohibiting communication among involved parties (this includes contacts in person, via telephone, text message, social media, etc.).